Poikilos/RotoCanvasPaint/readme.md

 # RotoCanvas
 For now this repository serves as a collection of terminal commands for manipulating videos and DVDs, but if you can get the code working, let me know.
 I'll change this message if I make more progress.
-See [FFMpeg Notes](#FFMpeg Notes) below, and the "more" directory.
+See [FFmpeg Notes](#FFmpeg Notes) below, and the "more" directory.
 Upstream ideas and code from "more" directory that are implemented will be moved to "references".
 Please read "Purpose" and "Why aren't there more rotoscoping applications?" below before commenting on the code or